tuist/tuist/docs/docs/guide/project/hashing.md

 # Hashing

-To determine if a target has changed, Tuist **calculates a hash for each target** in the dependency graph.
-[Binary caching](/cloud/binary-caching) leverages that information to determine whether binaries should be used for a particular target, or if the tests of a target should be run.
+Features like [caching](/guide/cache) or smart test execution require a way to determine whether a target has changed.
+Tuist calculates a hash for each target in the dependency graph to determine if a target has changed.
 The hash is calculated based on the following attributes:

 - The target's attributes (e.g., name, platform, product, etc.)
 - The target's files
 - The hash of the target's dependencies

-### Binary caching
+### Cache attributes

-Additionally, when calculating the hash for [binary caching](/cloud/binary-caching), we also hash the following attributes.
+Additionally, when calculating the hash for [caching](/guide/cache), we also hash the following attributes.

 #### Swift version